jacktreado/dpm/howto/sims/sinusoidalJamming.md

 >> git clone https://github.com/jacktreado/dpm.git
 ```

-The bash script [submit_bidisperseSinusoidalParticleJamming.sh](/bash/jam/submit_bidisperseSinusoidalParticleJamming.sh) will submit an ensemble of simulations to the cluster as an array job.
+The bash script [submit_bidisperseSinusoidalParticleJamming.sh](/bash/jam/submit_bidisperseSinusoidalParticleJamming.sh) submits an ensemble of simulations to the cluster as an array job.

+**NOTE**: All data will be placed in [project](https://docs.ycrc.yale.edu/clusters-at-yale/data/) on the [Grace](https://docs.ycrc.yale.edu/clusters-at-yale/clusters/grace/) if using the Yale clusters.
+If using a different file storage system, edit `outputdir` to the desired location for data output.

 1. Once you have logged in to the remote cluster, `cd` to `~/dpm/bash/jam`.
 2. Use `>> cat submit_bidisperseSinusoidalParticleJamming.sh` to see the input list, which is: